2007: Exploring the Inner Space of the Celebes Sea Explorers

 University of California, Los Angeles

-Gwen Noda earned both her Bachelor of Science degree in Marine Biology and her Master of Arts degree in Biology (studying the invasive New Zealand Mudsnail in California) from the University of California, Los Angeles.
-Currently, she is the Program Coordinator for COSEE-West, a National Science Foundation funded K-12 teacher education program, developing ocean-themed classroom curriculum and organizing educational events for teachers.
-She teaches summer camp in the eastern Sierras and is an instructor for the "Cruising Classroom" field trip program aboard the R/V SeaWorld UCLA.
-She also continues to work on issues related to the New Zealand Mudsnail, particularly in southern California.
+Gwen Noda earned both her bachelor of science degree in Marine Biology and her master of arts degree in biology (studying the invasive New Zealand mudsnail in California) from the University of California, Los Angeles.
+Currently, she is the program coordinator for COSEE-West, a National Science Foundation funded K-12 teacher education program, developing ocean-themed classroom curriculum and organizing educational events for teachers.
+She teaches summer camp in the eastern Sierras and is an instructor for the "Cruising Classroom" field trip program aboard the research vessel SeaWorld UCLA.
+She also continues to work on issues related to the New Zealand mudsnail, particularly in southern California.

 Joseph Christopher RayosJoseph Christopher Rayos